-What Happens if You Don’t Take Care of Dry Skin?
+7. What Happens If You Don’t Take Care Of Dry Skin?

-Your skin requires an adequate amount of water to stay healthy.
-If you don’t take care of your dry skin, this is what can happen to it:
+Your skin requires adequate amount of water to stay healthy.
+If you don’t take care of your dry skin, this is what can happen:

 - You may develop more wrinkles